 Click on the Wrap Around Bounding Box icon at the top of the panel, and set the Offset width to 0.125 in.

-4. How to Complete the Inside Pages of Your Brochure
+4. How to Complete the Inside Pages of Your InDesign Brochure Template

-You can use the layout you’ve created on pages 2 and 3 as a template for populating other pages of your brochure.
+You can use the layout you’ve created on pages 2 and 3 as a template for populating other pages of your travel brochure example.

 Unlock all the layers, and drag your mouse across both pages to select all the elements.
 Edit > Copy them.